Victor Santa Cruz

-Victor Santa Cruz (born April 7, 1972) is an American football coach and former player.
-He was most recently the defensive ends coach at Hawaii.
+Victor Santa Cruz (born April 7, 1972) is an American college football and high school football coach and former player.
+He was most recently the head football coach for JSerra Catholic High School, a position he held from 2023 through the 2025 season.
+He was the defensive ends coach at Hawaii in 2021.
 Prior to that, he was the head football coach at Azusa Pacific University in Azusa, California from 2006 to 2019.

 Playing career

-Santa Cruz played college football as a linebacker at the University of Hawaii at Manoa.
+Santa Cruz prepped at Rancho Buena Vista High School in Vista, California and played college football as a linebacker at the University of Hawaii at Manoa.
 He redshirted in 1990 and afterwards became a four-year letterman from 1991 to 1994 for the Hawaii Warriors.

 Coaching career

 Azusa Pacific

 After serving as an assistant coach at Azusa Pacific for five years, Santa Cruz became head coach after the 2005 season, replacing Pete Shinnick, who left to take on the task of reviving the football program at UNC Pembroke.